L E Y L A G E N C E R & I

 Borusan Istanbul Philharmonic Orchestra’s tribute concerts dedicated to Leyla Gencer began in 2009 and they have become annual.
 And this year’s edition is even more glorious than the previous years.
 Along with renowned artists from all over the world who have achieved major success in Aida productions, tonight we’ll also have the chance to listen to the Chorus of the National Santa Cecilia Academy from Italy.

-Leyla Gencer’s first Aida performance was at Milan’s famous La Scala Theater on May 3rd 1963.
+Leyla Gencer’s first Aida performance was at Milan’s famous La Scala Theatre on May 3rd, 1963.
 After 42 years, we commemorate the great diva in Istanbul with the same opera.

 2016.05.12